w3f/polkadot-wiki/docs/maintain-guides-how-to-nominate-polkadot.md

 Pick "Account actions", then click the grey "+ Nominator" button.

 You will see a modal window that looks like the below:
 ![nominator-update-1](assets/nominator-update-1.png)

-Select a "value bonded" that is **less** than the total amount of KSM you have, so you have some left over to pay transaction fees.
-Transaction fees are currently at least 0.01 KSM, but they are dynamic based on a variety of factors including the load of recent blocks.
+Select a "value bonded" that is **less** than the total amount of DOTs you have, so you have some left over to pay transaction fees.
+Transaction fees are currently around 0.01 DOTs, but they are dynamic based on a variety of factors including the load of recent blocks.

 Also be mindful of the reaping threshold - the amount that must remain in an account lest it be burned.
-That amount is 0.01 in Kusama, so it's recommended to keep at least 0.1 KSM in your account to be on the safe side.
+That amount is 0.01 DOT on Polkadot, so it's recommended to keep around 0.1 DOT in your account to be on the safe side.

-Choose whatever payment destination sounds good to you.
-If you're unsure, you can choose "Stash account (increase amount at stake)".
+Choose whatever payment destination that makes sense to you.
+If you're unsure, you can choose "Stash account (increase amount at stake)" to simply accrue the rewards into the amount you're staking.

 ### Step 2: Nominate a validator